Klooks Kleek: Jazz

-Klook's Kleek founder Dick Jordan was a jazz enthusiast and aspiring trombonist who had made previous attempts to establish a jazz club in the inner suburbs of North-West London.
-KK proved to be third time lucky.
-Don Rendell played the club a record 20 times, followed by the hugely popular Dick Morrissey and Tubby Hayes, the best-known jazzer of the time.
-The only non-British jazz came from the Polish Modern Jazz Quartet led by Zbigniew Namyslowski, who returned by popular acclaim three weeks later.
+Klooks Kleek founder Dick Jordan was a jazz enthusiast and aspiring trombonist who had made previous attempts to establish a jazz club in the inner suburbs of north-west London.
+The club proved to be third time lucky.
+Saxophonist Don Rendell played at the club a record 20 times, followed by Dick Morrissey and Tubby Hayes.
+The only non-British jazz came from the Polish Modern Jazz Quartet, led by Zbigniew Namysłowski, who returned by three weeks later.

-The club's policy of featuring top British jazz soloists made the club viable as long as the 18- to 25-year-olds remained interested in jazz.
-The promotersin 1962 Dick Jordan had invited childhood friend Geoff Williams to partner him at KKalso believed in making their punters part of the club, rather than just a crowd of fee-payers.
-So there were competitions and coach outings which helped ensure loyalty to the club.
-But jazz at KK ceased on 11 November 1964.
+The club's policy of featuring top British jazz soloists made the club viable, as long as the young adults remained interested in jazz.
+The promoters—in 1962, Dick Jordan had invited childhood friend Geoff Williams to partner him at Klooks Kleek—also believed in making their customers a part of the club rather than just a crowd of fee-payers.
+Thus, there were competitions and coach outings which helped ensure loyalty to the club.
+However, jazz music at Klooks Kleek ceased on 11 November 1964.

-An attempt to revive jazz nights in “Dopey Dick’s” on the same premises lasted for 18 months from April 1967.
-With earlier performance restrictions removed several American jazz “royalty” appeared, including saxists Ben Webster, Roland Kirk, Sonny Rollins and Zoot Sims.
-Drummer Max Roach, also appeared.
+An attempt to revive jazz nights in "Dopey Dick's" on the same premises lasted for 18 months from April 1967.
+With earlier performance restrictions removed, several influential American jazz musicians appeared, including saxophonists Ben Webster, Rahsaan Roland Kirk, Sonny Rollins, and Zoot Sims, and drummer Max Roach.
 British artists included pianist Stan Tracey, and the man responsible for bringing the Americans to his own famous club in Soho, Ronnie Scott.
 The last-ever jazz session, on 29 October 1968, featured organist Jimmy McGriff.